tespin/banned-prison-book-api/README.md

 #### Search Bar

+- keep page nav fixed to stop of search bar
 - aria roles
 - highlighting predictive text in autocomplete
 - use mm/dd/yy format for date in search results